HarishA97/HarishA97.github.io/_posts/2020-3-22-Few-more-thoughts-from-the-pragmatic-programmer.md

 It's a similar situation with the software we build.
 When you're not sure what the result is supposed to be, build a prototype.
 Something that touches all modules of the final system.
 This will help us get feedback from the stakeholders interactively and improve on the system step by step.

 <h3>Take time setting up your workspace</h3>
 This is something that hit me where it means a lot.
 I had been doing a lot of things in my day-to-day life wrong.
 Set up your workspace in such a way that it keeps you productive.
+Automate everything you do daily.
 The 15-20 minutes that you spend doing this will save you hours in the following months.<br>
 I never took the time to set up my command prompt.
 Everytime, I wanted to check which branch I was working on, I typed `git branch`.
 I took minutes to get my project to compile and run.
 One day, a senior colleague of mine was sharing his screen with me and damn!
 His terminal always displayed the branch he was on and he had written a script to compile and run the project.<br>
 Many such things will improve your productivity.
 Find them and use them!